Winnipeg’s 2025 Housing Needs Assessment…Why I’ve Been Fighting So Hard for Real Action

 We need housing built faster, and in the right places.
 I’ve consistently pushed to streamline our processes so families aren’t left waiting for homes that should already exist.

-I’ve supported policies that ensure city-owned land can be used for affordable and attainable housing, not just left idle.
+I’ve supported policies that ensure city-owned properties can be used for affordable and attainable housing, not just left idle.

 This has been long, detailed work, but work I believe in.
 Housing shapes every part of a person’s life: safety, stability, education, health, and community.